 Common Name: Slender Willow

-Salix petiolaris is a Deciduous Shrub up to 3.00 metres tall.
+Salix petiolaris is a deciduous shrub that can grow up to 3.00 metres tall.

 Eastern N. America - Quebec to Alberta, south to New York, Wisconsin and Minnesota.